| Overview: Apart from verbal-language communication, there is another important

 because there's less touching than in Arabian cultures which

 are recognised as high contact cultures.
+And Chinese people use

 more